bbatsov/metaredux/_posts/2020-07-07-supercharge-your-bash-history.md

 One thing about my initial Bash experience that drove me nuts is the way it handles the history out-of-the-box:

-* Each shell session has its own history and once you terminate a session it history is dumped to `.bash_history`, overwriting whatever was there in the past.
+* Each shell session has its own history and once you terminate a session its history is dumped to `.bash_history`, overwriting whatever was there in the past.
 For me this pretty much kills the value of persistent shell history.
 Note that if you don't exit cleanly your history will just be lost.